 With holidays around the corner, it’s time to prevent vacation extensions!

-With spooky season upon us and the bustle and excitement of the holidays just around the corner, the common absence pattern of vacation extensions may emerge at your school.
-But with smart planning, there are strategies you can put in place now to help good attendance be one more thing to celebrate during the holidays.
+With all of the festivities and excitement of the holiday season, the common absence pattern of vacation extensions may already be emerging at your school.
+But with smart planning, there are strategies you can put in place now to help good attendance be one more thing to celebrate this holiday season.

 To maximize attendance as we approach school vacations, your plan can incorporate any combination of the following strategies: